 Remember those times when you have felt most absorbed in what you’ve been doing – recall the sense of ease, pleasure, and natural happiness.
 Wouldn’t it be impossible to get into that state of absorption if you were feeling tense or vexed?

-You can greatly improve the quality and ease of your meditation by taking a few minutes at the start of your sit to ensure that you’re as comfortable as possible, scan through your body and relax any areas of tension, and intentionally savour those pleasant sensations of comfort and relaxation (try this guided meditation from Michael Taft for some great instructions on this).
+You can greatly improve the quality and ease of your meditation by taking a few minutes at the start of your sit to ensure that you’re as comfortable as possible, scan through your body and relax any areas of tension, and intentionally savour those pleasant sensations of comfort and relaxation (try this guided meditation).
 I tend to do this until the point where I feel like I would be happy to just sit and enjoy these little pleasant relaxing sensations for the rest of the sit, and then I’ll start the meditation proper.

 This is not only useful at the start of your sit; if you notice that your attention has wandered, relax fully before you do anything else.
 A relaxed and happy mind is a vastly more effective instrument for making corrections.